What makes North Carolina a leading life sciences hub?

 2020 TEConomy Report

-The "2018 Evidence and Opportunity: Impact of Life Sciences in North Carolina" report from TEConomy Partners, LLC analyzes the ten-year transformation of life sciences in North Carolina.
+The "2020 Evidence and Opportunity: Impact of Life Sciences in North Carolina" report from TEConomy Partners, LLC analyzes the impact and transformation of life sciences in North Carolina.

 North Carolina's infrastructure supports life sciences companies all across the state.
 Some of our major advantages include:

 - An ideal mid-Atlantic location